fmdkdd/fmdkdd.github.com/projects.md

 <a href="img/projects/megado.png"><img src="img/projects/megado.png" alt="megado image"></a>
 [megado][], a MegaDrive emulator in C made by [merwaaan][].
-It has nice debugging features, snapshots, and is starting to play quite a few games, albeit with glitches.
+It has nice debugging features, snapshots, and is starting to play quite a few games, though it's far from accurate.
 I'm helping around with infrastructure: making it builds on Linux, continuous integration, sanitizers and the like.
-At some point I should start working on sound emulation.
+I'm also working on emulating both sound chips.

 <a href="img/projects/ld39.png"><img src="img/projects/ld39.png" alt="ld39 image"></a>
 [Bright Plateau][], a short puzzle game made in 72 hours for the Ludum Dare 39